CHEX-MATE: CLUster Multi-Probes in Three Dimensions (CLUMP-3D), I. Gas Analysis Method using X-ray and Sunyaev-Zel'dovich Effect Data: Triaxial analysis: Formalism and the model fit

 This relation is derived from a combined X-ray and SZ analysis of galaxy clusters with a redshift range of $0.05 \leq z \leq 0.60$ and mass range of $4 \times 10^{14} \leq M_{500} \leq 30 \times 10^{14} \textrm{M}_\odot$ \citep{2023ApJ...944..221S}.
 This fit is thus valid for the mass and redshift ranges of the CHEX-MATE clusters, with Tier-1 covering $0.05<z<0.2$ and $2\times10^{14} < M_{500} < 9\times10^{14} \textrm{M}_\odot$, and Tier-2 encompassing $z<0.6$ and $M_{500} > 7.25\times10^{14} \textrm{M}_\odot$.

-\subsection{Sunyaev-Zel'dovich Effect and X-ray Observables}
+\subsection{Sunyaev-Zel'dovich effect and X-ray observables}

 In this section, we summarize the observables associated with the SZ effect and the X-ray emissivity, and explain their relationship to the electron density and pressure profiles introduced earlier.
-The SZ effect is characterized by the Compton-$y$ parameter, which is proportional to the integrated electron pressure along the line-of-sight.
+The SZ effect is characterized by the Compton-$y$ parameter, which is proportional to the integrated electron pressure along the line of sight.

 where $\sigma_\textrm{T}$ is the Thomson cross-section, $k_B$ is the Boltzmann constant, $n_e$ is the electron number density, and $T_e$ is the electron temperature.
-The X-ray observations are primarily sensitive to the surface brightness,
+The X-ray observations are primarily sensitive to the SB of the ICM,

-\citep{2010ApJ...721..653R}, of the ICM due to thermal Bremsstrahlung, where the cooling function $\Lambda_{\text{ eff}} (T_e, Z)$ quantifies the thermal radiation emitted from a fully ionized plasma due to collisions, taking into account the relative abundance of each chemical element.
+\citep{2010ApJ...721..653R}, due to thermal Bremsstrahlung, where the cooling function $\Lambda_{\text{ eff}} (T_e, Z)$ quantifies the thermal radiation emitted from a fully ionized plasma due to collisions, taking into account the relative abundance of each chemical element.
 It can be calculated using software such as \texttt{XSPEC} \citep{1996ASPC..101...17A}.
-We use a pre-calculated table and interpolate the value in the temperature ($T_e$)--metallicity ($Z$) space during the model computation.
-To calculate the emissivity, the instrument response within the chosen energy band [0.7--1.2] keV and the Galactic hydrogen column density must be taken into account, as explained in \cite{2023arXiv230503082B}, which describes the details of the data analysis used to produce the SB maps.
-In our software, we perform the calculation using the Python package \texttt{pyproffit}\footnote{\url{https://pyproffit.readthedocs.io/en/latest/intro.html}} \citep{2020OJAp....3E..12E}.
+We used a precalculated table and interpolated the value in the temperature ($T_e$)--metallicity ($Z$) space during the model computation.
+To calculate the emissivity, the instrument response within the chosen energy band [0.7--1.2] keV and the Galactic hydrogen column density must be taken into account, as explained in \cite{2023AnA...674A.179B}, which describes the details of the data analysis used to produce the SB maps.
+With our software, we performed the calculation using the Python package \texttt{pyproffit}\footnote{\url{https://pyproffit.readthedocs.io/en/latest/intro.html}} \citep{2020OJAp....3E..12E}.

-The \xmm\ data can also be used to derive projected temperature maps of ICM via spectroscopic fits \citep{lovisari2023}.
-Within our model, we approximate this spectroscopic temperature based on the formalism of \citet{2004MNRAS.354...10M} as follows:
+The \xmm\ data can also be used to derive projected temperature maps of ICM via spectroscopic fits \citep{2023arXiv231102176L}.
+Within our model, we approximated this spectroscopic temperature based on the formalism of \citet{2004MNRAS.354...10M} as follows:

 which is valid for Bremsstrahlung ($T_e \geq$~3~keV).

 The SZ and X-ray observables (Eqs.~\ref{eq:sz} and \ref{eq:xray}) are modeled as projections of the three-dimensional profiles parameterized by the ellipsoidal radius $\zeta$ (or $x_\zeta$).
 The three-dimensional volume density of the models, $F_{\text{ 3D}} (x_\zeta; l_s, p_i)$, can be written analytically, and the two-dimensional maps are calculated following Eq.~\ref{eq:proj}.
 The model Compton-$y$ parameter is